show_page.php1 : dv30.jpg

 HISTORY: This 3-year-old animal was in a collection of over 40 exotic snakes of various species.
 It had a 5-month history of lethargy, intermittent anorexia, weight loss, and fetid loose feces.
 It was dehydrated and had petechiation of its oral mucosa and ventral scutes.

-HISTOPATHOLOGIC DESCRIPTION: Intestine: Multifocally 75% of the mucosal epithelial cells, lymphocytes within gut-associated lymphoid tissue (GALT), and rarely ganglion cells of the myenteric plexus contain one to multiple, 3-10 µm, intracytoplasmic, brightly eosinophilic inclusion bodies.
-Extending from the superficial mucosal epithelium into the submucosa are multifocal, large (up to 3mm) areas of ulceration with loss of mucosal architecture and replacement by eosinophilic cellular and karyorrhectic debris, fibrin, edema, scattered mixed 1-2um to 1x3um bacterial colonies, and large numbers of macrophages, fewer multinucleated giant cells, and heterophils, often centered on fungal hyphae.
-Fungal hyphae are 5-20 µm wide, non-septate, with 2um thick, non-parallel walls and irregular, non-dichotomous branching.
+HISTOPATHOLOGIC DESCRIPTION: Intestine: Multifocally 75% of the mucosal epithelial cells, lymphocytes within gut-associated lymphoid tissue (GALT), and rarely ganglion cells of the myenteric plexus contain one to multiple, 3-10 µm, intracytoplasmic, brightly eosinophilic viral inclusion bodies.
+Extending from the superficial mucosal epithelium into the submucosa are multifocal, large (up to 3mm) ulcers characterized by loss of mucosal architecture and replacement by eosinophilic cellular and karyorrhectic debris, fibrin, edema, scattered bacterial colonies with 1-2µm cocci and 1x3µm rods, and many macrophages, fewer multinucleated giant cells, and heterophils, often centered on fungal hyphae.
+Fungal hyphae are 5-20 µm wide, non-septate, with 2µm thick, non-parallel walls and irregular, non-dichotomous branching.
 Hyphae often infiltrate the submucosal vessel walls, where they are admixed with necrotic debris, edema, and few inflammatory cells which expand the tunica media and efface the tunica intima (necrotizing vasculitis).
 Multifocally scattered vessels contain fibrin thrombi with enmeshed fungal hyphae.

-1. Intestine, enterocytes; lymphocytes; and ganglion cells: Eosinophilic intracytoplasmic inclusion bodies, numerous, Red-tailed boa constrictor (Boa constrictor constrictor), ophidian.
+MORPHOLOGIC DIAGNOSIS: 1.
+Intestine, enterocytes; lymphocytes; and ganglion cells: Eosinophilic intracytoplasmic inclusion bodies, numerous, Red-tailed boa constrictor (Boa constrictor constrictor), reptile.

 2. Intestine: Enteritis, ulcerative and granulomatous, subacute, multifocal, severe, with necrotizing vasculitis, fibrin thrombi, and fungal hyphae, etiology consistent with Mucorales (order) fungi (formerly Zygomyces sp.).